dt1/itemhut/docs/_build_html/_sources/warehouse_admin.txt

 Internally, B&M and 3PL warehouses behave the same.
 Instead of adding user-defined pallet locations, the pallet locations are added by system-generated hashes.
 If you switch a 3PL werehouse to a B&M warehouse, all the same features of a B&M warehouse will be available, though it will take some manual work to get all the data to reflect the reality of the B&M warehouse.

 The opposite is also true: you are able to convert a B&M to 3PL and the system will behave as a 3PL.
+Although here is not GUI option to do this at the moment, you are able to change this setting at the database level.